apache/airflow/CONTRIBUTING.rst

 Code contribution
 ^^^^^^^^^^^^^^^^^^

-1. Makes high quality commits (especially commit messages), and assess the impact of the changes including upgrade paths or deprecation policies
+1. Makes high-quality commits (especially commit messages), and assess the impact of the changes, including upgrade paths or deprecation policies
 2. Testing Release Candidates to help the release cycle
 3. Proposed and led to completion Airflow Improvement Proposal(s)
-4. Demonstrates an understanding of Airflow Core, API, Docker image, Helm chart, dev tools or certain Providers or has displayed holistic understanding of a particular part and made contributions towards a more strategic goal
+4. Demonstrates an understanding of Airflow Core, API, Docker image, Helm chart, dev tools or certain Providers or has displayed a holistic understanding of a particular part and made contributions towards a more strategic goal
-5. Has made significant improvement or added an integration with services/technologies important to the Airflow Ecosystem
+5. Has made a significant improvement or added an integration with services/technologies important to the Airflow Ecosystem

 Community contributions